ViaMods/Black-Ops-3/tutorials/SettingUpYourFirstMod.md

-# Setting Up Your First Mod Tutorial
+# Setting Up Your First Mod

 Since the release of Black Ops 3 Mod Tools [Beta], I have been searching and searching for a tutorial on how to setup a standalone "Mod" which can be executed on any stock map or custom map.
 My constant searching lead me to nothing... my guess, no one has wrote a tutorial yet.
 So here it goes (I'll try be as beginner friendly as possible and if you don't understand anything, simply leave a reply!).